indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Greater Efficiency in terms of verdict consistency

-The Indiana county small claims courts are constitutionally empowered to hear and resolve small civil cases.
-As stated in the small claims manual, all cases have a dollar limit of $8,000.
-The following are the types of cases handled in Indiana small claims courts;
+Indiana County small claims courts are constitutionally empowered to hear and resolve small civil cases.
+Per the Indiana small claims manual these cases typically have a dollar limit of $8,000.
+Some examples of cases heard in Indiana small claims courts generally include:

 • Eviction cases